luk3b0l/HouseTemperatureControlSystem/README.md

-# House Temperature Control System using Raspberry PI and Java.
+# House Temperature Control System using Raspberry PI and Java

-<b>::: DESCRIPTION</b>
+## Contents

+1. Project Description
+2. System Look (software)
+3. System Look (hardware)
+4. The Repository
+5. Future Development
+6. Help

+## 1. Project Description
 The project tries to solve a problem of not being able to control a house temperature when householders are away.

 The project undertaken on controlling a house temperature using Raspberry Pi and Java remotely involves many aspects, from software design, implementation and testing, to hardware components and their assembling, making a physical model, and building a MySQL database for storing and passing retrieved measurements.